ViliamVadocz/takzero/README.md

 # takzero

 An implementation of AlphaZero for the board game Tak.
-See also https://github.com/ViliamVadocz/tak
+TakZero is arguably one of the strongest engines in Tak along with [Topaz](https://github.com/Jakur/topaz-tak).
+For the network weights reach out to me directly.

+This is my second time implementing AlphaZero for Tak.
+My first was [WilemBot](https://github.com/ViliamVadocz/tak).

+This repository is a bit of a mess because I wrote it during my Bachelor's thesis, so there is a lot of experimental and unused code.
+If you wish to use the engine, you only have to build the `tei` binary (i.e. only run `cargo build --release -p tei`).

 # Structure